-This task challenges a student to think about groups of three, using counters to think about the number of wheels for $1,2,3,\ldots 10$ tricycles.
+This task challenges students to think about groups of three, using counters to think about the number of wheels for 1,2,3, ...
+10 tricycles.
 Students must be able to draw or use numbers to record their results.

 Counting and Cardinality